 We detect no perceptible flickers, no matter the ambient room temperature.
 There are reduced brightness fluctuations noticed from things like air conditioners starting up.
 The light output here remains constant through a wide range of input voltages.

 Like incandescent lighting, but not like compact fluorescent lamps, Philips LED bulbs operate efficiently even in very cold temperatures.
-You get full luminosity even when the area being lit is freezing cold all the way down to -4 degrees Fahrenheit.
+You get full brightness even when the lit area is really cold, down to -4 degrees Fahrenheit in fact.

-As incandescent and CFL bulbs accrue more hours of operation, the internal filament evaporates over that time, and the metal deposits itself on the inside of their glass envelopes.
-So, by the time the bulb burns out, its light output has significantly decreased due to the darkened glass that results from these metal deposits.
-However, Philips LEDs do not exhibit this source of light output reduction.
-They retain virtually all of their new-state brightness, even when they’ve neared end of life.
+As incandescent and CFL bulbs run for more hours, the internal filament evaporates over that time.
+Then, the vaporized metal deposits on the inside of their glass envelopes.
+So, by the time the bulb burns out, its light output has decreased alot due to these metal deposits.

 They offer a CRI of 80.
 So, particularly the “daylight” models serve as acceptable photography lighting.

-With the lower heat output of LEDs, these bulbs attract less dust and dirt, the fine dust particles that do accumulate, do not stick as much to these, as they did on incandescent bulbs.
+With the lower heat output of LEDs, these bulbs attract less dust and dirt.
+The fine dust that does build up, does not stick as much to these bulbs due to the lower heat.

 We can find no carrier waves from these bulbs on the AM radio or other medium- and long-wave radio bands.

-Though Philips LED bulbs usually pay for themselves many times over throughout their entire lives, their initial cost of about $6 per bulb, makes the initial investment in them slightly greater than that of compact fluorescent lamps.
-Prices have fallen, and as LEDs become more mainstream, we expect Philips prices to fall more.
-Gone are the higher single-unit prices.
+Now Philips LED bulbs usually pay for themselves many times over throughout their entire lives.
+But cost of about $6 per bulb, makes the investment slightly greater than that of CFL lamps.
+Prices have fallen, yes.
+And as LEDs go more mainstream, we expect Philips prices to fall more as well.
+Gone are those higher single-unit prices.

 This is shorter than the Ecosmart™ brand, which offers a ten year warranty.
 But still…, pretty good.

 The color of this lamp light is definitely a bluish sort of white.
 But it has a hint of green or yellow-green light mixed in.
-Perhaps Philips was trying to simulate the light you see in the sky on a cloudy day, during the afternoon, when a bit of yellow sun is shining and reflecting off of the clouds.
-If that was the objective, they met it handily.
-However, we prefer more of the blue-sky color or the deep gray overcast day hue.
+Perhaps Philips wanted to simulate a cloudy afternoon day, when a bit of yellow sun reflects off of the clouds.
+If so, they did this handily.
+But we like more of the blue-sky or deep gray overcast day color.

 These bulbs, due to the electronics they contain, should be properly recycled.
 Dispose of these just as you would any other electronic device.
 Do not just throw them out in the regular trash.